-Employees who are eligible for reimbursement are responsible for their device and contract.
+Employees that wish to use their personal device for work related duties are eligible for reimbursement, but they are responsible for all costs related to their device and contract.
 Any hardware or service issues should be resolved directly with the mobile service provider.
 The employee will be reimbursed at a negotiated rate (not to exceed \$55 per month).
 This is based on the amount to add a line to the school service plan and the cost of a new device at the end of the upgrade period.